Muhammed Saadulah: Politics

-As Assam premier Muhammad Sadullah also undertook land settlement policy to populate the state with migrants from erstwhile East Bengal.
+As Assam premier, Saadulla also undertook land settlement policy to populate the state with migrants from erstwhile East Bengal.
 Known as the Line System, the policy had its roots in a British effort to extract more revenue from Assam by making the land more productive (since the local peasants were not willing to work for the British).
-It later amped up the migration policy under its "grow more food" programme in the build-up to World War II.
+It later ramped up the migration policy under its "grow more food" programme in the build-up to World War II.

-Saadulla also remained a close friend and associate of the Punjab Premier/Chief Minister Sir Sikandar Hayat Khan (in power from 1937 to 1942) and was a member of the executive committee of the All India Muslim League which met in March 1940 to draft the Lahore or 'Pakistan Resolution '.
+Saadulla remained a close friend and associate of the Punjab Premier/Chief Minister Sir Sikandar Hayat Khan (in power from 1937 to 1942) and was a member of the executive committee of the All India Muslim League which met in March 1940 to draft the Lahore or Pakistan Resolution.

 The Assam Legislative Assembly elected Saadulla to the Constituent Assembly of India in 1947 and the later elected him to the drafting committee.
 Thus he helped in the preparation of the Constitution of the Republic of India.

 He was seriously ill in 1951.
-Death seemed likely, but it did not alarm him.
-What he dreaded with undispellable foreboding was physical and mental disability.
 He recovered gradually and was restored to health.
-Thereafter he mournfully accepted life in retirement, and amenities of civilized existence.
-He morosely consoled himself with social activities, including dispensing hospitality on magnificent scale.
+Thereafter he accepted life in retirement, with social activities, including dispensing hospitality on a magnificent scale.

 His health deteriorated, at the approach of winter at Shillong, and to escape the rigours of cold weather, he went down to plains.
 He died at Guwahati, his birthplace, on 8 January 1955.